Shoawen0213/ZYELL-NCTU-Network-Anomaly-Detection-Challenge/README.md

 [Testing code]：Contain four folders, version 2 obtain better scrore.
 	        Each folders contains two python files for loading testing datasets and fitting to get predictions.
-		Also conatins models which needed in each versions.
+		Models used here are contain in Training model.rar, see detailed info below

 [Training code]：Contain two python files.
 		 One is for training model flow (model algorithm can choose: Random Forest, XGBoost) the other one is score calculating function based on the calculate method provided by official to calculate the score of this model.

 [Training model]：models use in every versions.
+PLease unzip them first.
+		 RFC_only.pkl used in version1 & version4
+		 XGB_only.pkl used in version2 & version4
+		 XGB_whole_01.pkl~05 are uesd in version5

 #------[File Note]-------#
 Due to the license agreement signed with official, so i won't update either training datasets or testing datasets.